Graphegon/CoinBLAS/README.md

 have sufficient IO bandwith to write the binary files and commit the postgresql data.

+Once you've imported the data, CoinBLAS stores the graphs as SuiteSparse binary files and you won't need to load the same blocks again.
+At the moment there are 3 files per block, so a full graph load will save 1.5M files.
+The directory layout is partitioned 256 ways on last two hex characters of the block's hash.

-Once initialized and imported, the graphs can be loaded into RAM and queried through the Python API.
+Once initialized and imported, the graphs can be loaded into memory and queried through the Python API.
 The PostgreSQL schema also provides a simple SQL interface to the metadata for mapping numeric ids to addresses and hashes.

     ./coinblas.sh --start-date '2014-01-01' --end-date '2014-05-01' --pool-size 8 query

 # Chain API

-A Chain object contains blocks.
+The `Chain` object contains blocks and is the central object in CoinBLAS.
 It knows about all blocks after initialization, but only a few of them may actually be imported into graph memory as you may only be interested in the most recent blockchain history.

-The chain has a summary method that tells you which blocks are currently imported:
+The chain has a summary method that tells you which blocks are currently imported and their block and time span.

     >>> chain.summary()
 	Blocks to Txs: 7657139 values